 The Kashan Jameh Mosque, which is about 800 years old, is one of the astonishing historical treasures in the city and has long been a tourist attraction.
 The Jameh Mosque, generally known as the Kashan Friday Mosque, dates back to the pre-Islamic and Seljuk eras.
 In addition to its brick dome, the mosque features a mausoleum and a high porch below it.
 Outside is a large courtyard, two large naves, a lower nave, and a basin in the middle.
 This mosque was registered in the list of national monuments of Iran.
 Visit Kashan’s Jameh Mosque, a relic of the Seljuk era, and get a sense of the style of the mosques of that period when you are there.

-Kashan Jameh Mosque is located in Meydan Kohne (Old Square) neighborhood on Baba Afzal street.
+Kashan Jameh Mosque is located in the Meydan Kohne (Old Square) neighborhood on Baba Afzal Street.

 Kashan Traditional Houses

 Kashan is quite well-known for its beautiful architectural masterpieces, which used to be luxury houses belonging to wealthy export-import traders.
 Most of these houses date back to the 29th century.
 Some of these houses have been renovated, while others have been divided into smaller units.
 However, a few of them have been preserved.
 Below, you can see the traditional houses in Kashan which have been preserved: